 I retrained as an anthropologist (my background is in literature studies) after working in human rights and conflict observation in Colombia.
-My first book, Chocolate, Politics and Peace-Building: An Ethnography of the Peace Community of San José de Apartadó, Colombia (Palgrave Macmillan, 2018), based on my MPhil research, is about one of the most high-profile grassroots community attempts to build peace in the midst of a conflict zone, and is accompanied by my award-winning ethnographic documentary, Chocolate of Peace (2016).
+My first book, Chocolate, Politics and Peace-Building: An Ethnography of the Peace Community of San José de Apartadó, Colombia (Palgrave Macmillan, 2018), based on my MPhil research, is about one of the most high-profile grassroots community attempts to build peace in the midst of a conflict zone.
+It is now also available in a Spanish translation (Editorial Universidad del Rosario, 2022).
+This book is accompanied by my award-winning ethnographic documentary, Chocolate of Peace (2016).

-My second book, The Face of Peace: Government Pedagogy amidst Disinformation in Colombia (forthcoming, University of Chicago Press), turns from victims of state violence to the state itself.
-Based on embedded ethnographic fieldwork inside the government department charged with negotiating, implementing and communicating the peace agreement to Colombian society, before and after a referendum which narrowly rejected the accord amidst a staunch disinformation campaign, it analyses the culturally liberal tendency of government officials to resort to rational explanations in reaction to emotive campaigning by the accord’s opponents.
+My second book, The Face of Peace: Government Pedagogy amid Disinformation in Colombia (University of Chicago Press, 2022; Spanish translation forthcoming), is about the government officials responsible for peace negotiations, and for communicating a historic peace deal to Colombian society, before and after a polarising referendum.
+Based on unprecedented inside access, it reveals the challenges government officials experienced translating the peace process for public opinion amid an emotive disinformation campaign.
 It offers insight from Colombia into the role of government-society relations in peace processes, and how liberalism responds to so-called ‘post-truth’ politics.

 I am coordinator of the Laboratory for Anthropology of the State in Colombia, a transnational research network of anthropologists who study the Colombian state ethnographically.
-Between 2020-2022 I will be contributing co-editor to the Anthropology of Political and Legal Anthropology Section News for the American Anthropological Association’s members’ publication, Anthropology News.
-I also coordinate Embrace Dialogue Academia (EDA), a platform which brings together academics working on different aspects of the Colombian peace process aiming to bridge research with policy and practical impact.
+I am currently contributing co-editor to the Association for Political and Legal Anthropology Section News for the American Anthropological Association’s members’ publication, Anthropology News.

 My practitioner experience covers peacebuilding, human rights and dialogue facilitation, including with the International Centre for Transitional Justice (ICTJ) and Peace Brigades International (PBI); and I am a member of transnational civil society organisation Rodeemos el Diálogo (Embrace Dialogue) which supports peacebuilding in Colombia.
 As well as academic work I have also published articles on Colombia for the London Review of Books, the Los Angeles Review of Books, Americas Quarterly, The Conversation, Latin America Bureau, the LSE Latin America and Caribbean Centre Blog, The Globe Post, and elsewhere.